 - Hand held metal detectors

-- X-Ray machines for carry-on baggage
+- X-Ray machines for carry-on and checked baggage

 - Explosive trace detection